AndreaOrru/Asar/README.md

 # Asar
 Originally written by **Alcaro**.
 Based on version v1.50 (fixes by RPG Hacker, Raidenthequick, p4plus2).

 This repository provides just the minimal modifications to easily build the program on Unix systems.
+I only removed the `*.exe` and `*.dll` files and added a SCons build script.

 ### Instructions
 You will need a working C++ compiler (g++ or clang++) and SCons.